 In the Early Cretaceous, east Gondwana was intact and ocean currents flowed west and north of Australia and east of the continental block of the Lord Howe Rise, the Campbell Plateau, and New Zealand (LCNZ).
 The situation began to change early in the Late Cretaceous, when an east-west rift caused marine transgression into the Australo-Antarctic Gulf.
 Despite a continuation of the rift eastward through present-day Bass Strait into the Lord Howe Rise, the Tasmanian-Antarctic land bridge east of the Gulf survived, and the eastern part of the rift filled with nonmarine sediments.
-By the Late Cretaceous, the northwest-southeast TASZ was well developed and Gulf waters began to transgress southward along it.
-During the Late Cretaceous at 75 Ma, continental breakup occurred and seafloor spreading began between Australia and the LCNZ.
+By the Late Cretaceous the northwest-southeast TASZ was well developed, and Gulf waters began to transgress southward along it.
+In the Late Cretaceous at 75 Ma, continental breakup occurred and seafloor spreading began between Australia and the LCNZ.
 This rift propagated northward forming the Tasman Sea.
 Final breakup off northeastern Australia was during the Paleocene at ~60 Ma, and thereafter major ocean currents could flow along the eastern coast of Australia, Tasmania, the ETP, the STR, and the Antarctic margin to the south.
 However, the Tasmanian Land Bridge between Southeast Australia and Antarctica remained essentially intact, separating the Australo-Antarctic Gulf from the Pacific Ocean.

 By the latest Paleocene, the areas of continental crust in the land bridge that had been thinned during the Cretaceous-the future Bass Strait, the South Tasman Saddle between Tasmania and the STR, and parts of the TASZ between Antarctica and STR-had subsided and were near sea level.
 From then on, limited interchange of shallow-marine waters may have occurred between the Australo-Antarctic Gulf and the Pacific Ocean.
-The plate tectonic reconstructions of Royer and Rollet (1997), Cande et al. (2000), and S.C.
-Cande (unpubl. data) suggest, and a variety of other tectonic and sedimentary evidence (including that from Leg 189) supports, the idea of a shallow-marine connection during the middle Eocene (Fig. F7).
+The plate tectonic reconstructions of Royer and Rollet (1997) and Cande et al. (in press) suggest, and a variety of other tectonic and sedimentary evidence (including that from Leg 189) support, the idea of a shallow-marine connection during the middle Eocene (Fig. 7).
 However, the very different character of the shallow-marine Eocene sediments recovered at Sites 1168 and 1170 in the restricted waters of the Gulf, and at Sites 1171 and 1172 in the open waters of the Pacific Ocean, indicates that this interchange was not significant.
-T4.
-Tectonic history of DSDP and ODP sites in the region, p.
-98.